Carbidopa/levodopa: History

 In 1960, the Austrian biochemist Oleh Hornykiewicz, while at the University of Vienna, examined results of autopsies of patients who had died with Parkinson's disease.
 He suggested that the disease was associated with, or caused by, a reduction in the levels of dopamine in the basal ganglia of the brain.
 Since dopamine itself did not enter the brain, he tried treating twenty patients with a racemic mixture of dihydroxyphenylalanine (DOPA), which could enter the brain and be converted there to dopamine by the action of DOPA decarboxylase.
 His results were positive, as were those of another trial in Montreal run by André Barbeau.
 Unfortunately, other investigators were unable to replicate these early results, and the use of DOPA remained in question until 1967, when George Cotzias at the Brookhaven National Laboratories in Upton, New York, used megadoses of DOPA, up to 16 grams per day.
 Not long after these results became known, Curt Porter at Merck showed that L-DOPA was the active stereoisomer, thus reducing the effective dose to half.

 With L-DOPA identified as the active form, Alfred Pletscher and his colleagues at Hoffman-LaRoche synthesized benserazide, an inhibitor of DOPA decarboxylase, which further reduced the required dose.
 A drug combining L-DOPA with benserazide was marketed under the brand name of Madopar.
 Independent work was carried out by Victor Lotti at Merck in West Point, Pennsylvania.
 Merck had already synthesized and patented carbidopa, another dopa decarboxylase inhibitor in 1962, and in 1971 Lotti showed that the use of the L-form of carbidopa, further reduced the therapeutic dose of L-DOPA.
 The combination of L-carbidopa and L-DOPA was marketed under the brand name of Sinemet.

 Society and culture

-Economics

-It is available as a generic medication.

 Names

 The generic name under the BAN system is Co-careldopa.

 It is sold under several brand names, including Sinemet (Merck Sharp & Dohme Limited), Pharmacopa, Atamet, Apo-Levocarb, Duodopa, Kinson, and Pharmacopa, among others.

-Extended-release formulations are sold as Rytary and Sinemet-CR.
+Extended-release formulations are sold as Sinemet-CR, Rytary and Crexont.
 An extended-release enteral solution is sold as Duopa.